Divorce Discovery: What to Expect and How to Deal With It

 A deposition doesn’t always negate your need to speak at trial.
 Sometimes, lawyers use these opportunities to catch a lie.
 If you answer one way in a deposition and another at trial, this could be an excellent follow-up question.

-What happens if my spouse won’t cooperate with discovery?
+What happens if a spouse won’t cooperate with discovery?

 In some types of divorces, spouses can refuse to answer questions or participate in the process.
 A discovery is different.